 For Some Cult Members

-Self-Realization Fellowship (SRF) with its international headquarters in Los Angeles is regarded by some as a a cult.
-To the degree it is so, the narcissism points 2, 3, 5, 8, and 9 (below) may be latent or at work in the open for not a few members.
+SRF, an international church society headquartered in the USA, is talked of as a cult in "৺Governmental Lists of Cults and Sects (No. 153).
+To the degree the worldwide SRF is a cult - the narcissism points 2, 3, 5, 8, and 9 (below) could be latent or at work in the open for not a few members.
 It depends on who and how you are too.
-Here are five or six narcissist factors we might seek to investigate on top of several individual verdicts of former SRF monastics and other SRF members:
+There are some narcissist factors one might want to investigate on top of several individual verdicts of former SRF monastics and other SRF members.
+The factors:

 2. Fantasies of ideal love: In a cult like SRF (Self-Realization Fellowship) much of the liturgy revolves around crying to God Mother to get her love - loving God is part of its ritual.
 It may breed depressons and much else, and is quite an example and may reveal exclusiveness of attitutes (cf. point 9) in some in addition.